NithinBhargav01/MISSING-PERSON-IDENTIFICATION-SYSTEM/README.md

 MISSING PERSON IDENTIFICATION SYSTEM DISCRIPTION
-# 🕵️‍♂️MISSING PERSON IDENTIFICATION SYSTEM DISCRIPTION! 📸
+# MISSING PERSON IDENTIFICATION SYSTEM DISCRIPTION!
 MISSING PERSON IDENTIFICATION SYSTEM DISCRIPTION is an innovative project aimed at leveraging cutting-edge technology to help reunite missing individuals with their loved ones.
 Our user-friendly system, built using Django, HTML, CSS, JavaScript, OpenCV, and the `facerecognition` library, combines a smooth UI with robust functionality to ensure an efficient and seamless experience for all users.

 ## How It Works